Jobium/Photo-Colour-Correction/README.md

 Any updates to this script will be made available online at www.github.com/Jobium/Photo-Colour-Correction/

 # Before starting:
-ensure you have installed Python 3.7 (or higher) and the following packages:
+ensure you have installed Python 3.7 (or higher) and the following packages: os, glob, numpy, lmfit, colour, matplotlib, PIL, scipy, skimage.
-    os
-    glob
-    numpy
-    lmfit
-    colour
-    matplotlib
-    PIL
-    scipy
-    skimage
-guidance on installing python and packages can be found online at https://www.python.org/about/gettingstarted/
+Guidance on installing python and packages can be found online at https://www.python.org/about/gettingstarted/

 # Instructions:
 1) ensure that your photos have the colour reference card in a consistent position and orientation